PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-04 19:56:59
+Last updated: 2024-04-04 19:57:32
-Random Quote: I can't believe I'm taking sexual advice from Ted Mosby.That's like taking fashion advice from... well, Ted Mosby. - Barney Stinson
+Random Quote: So a guy with cancer can't be an asshole??
+Believe me, I speak from experience. - Saul Goodman